Exploring and Interacting with the Set of Good Sparse Generalized Additive Models

 \subsection{Variable importance range}

 We solve Problem~\eqref{prob:vi-} and \eqref{prob:vi+} to bound the variable importance; results on the Diabetes dataset are shown by dark blue segments in Figure \ref{fig:vir-diabetes}a.
 The light blue segments show the range with an additional constraint that coefficients of features other than the one we are interested in are fixed.
 Adding this extra constraint leads to lower $VI_+$ but has negligible impacts on $VI_-$.
-Feature ``Glucose'' has dominant $VI_-$ and $VI_+$ compared with other features, indicating that for all well-performing GAMs, this feature is the most important.
-In fact, the large $VI_-$ indicates that Glucose remains important even in the model that relies least on it in the Rashomon set.
-This makes sense, because an oral glucose tolerance test indicates diabetes if the plasma glucose concentration is greater than 0 two hours into the test.
+The ``Glucose'' feature has dominant $VI_-$ and $VI_+$ compared with other features, indicating that for all well-performing GAMs, this feature is the most important.
+In fact, the large $VI_-$ indicates that Glucose remains important even for the model that relies least on it in the Rashomon set.
+This makes sense, because an oral glucose tolerance test indicates diabetes if the plasma glucose concentration is greater than two hours into the test.
 Features ``BMI'' and ``Age'' also have high $VI_-$, indicating both of them are more important than other features.

-Figure \ref{fig:vir-diabetes}b shows the shape functions of $\w_c$ and the coefficient vectors obtained when the lowest and highest variable importance are achieved for ``Glucose.''
+Figure \ref{fig:vir-diabetes}b shows shape functions of $\w_c$ and the coefficient vectors obtained when the lowest and highest variable importance are achieved for ``Glucose.''
 All these shape functions follow the same almost-monotonic trend, which means the higher ``Glucose'' level, the more likely it is that a patient has diabetes.
-The step occurring when ``Glucose'' is less than or equal to 0 corresponds to the fact that glucose concentration greater than 0 at 2 hours into an oral glucose tolerance test is indicative of diabetes.
-Shape functions based on $\w_{VI_+}$ without fixing other coefficients have a larger magnitude for each step; when we do not fix other coefficients, there is more flexibility in the shape functions.
+The variable tends to have higher variable importance when it has a larger range in the predicted logit.
+Shape functions based on $\w_{VI_+}$ without fixing other coefficients can deviate more from $\w_c$; when we do not fix other coefficients, there is more flexibility in the shape functions.